The Mumbai Atrocities: Where is the Outrage? by Cinnamon Stillwell SFGate.com December 17, 2008 http://www.meforum.org/article/2038

 "HealthPartners paid over $30,000 per year for its CEO and board members to travel to four-star Florida resorts, where they golfed, dined, and entertained themselves at the nonprofit's expense.
 HealthPartners paid almost $250,000 for its executives' membership

-in and use of country and golf clubs.
-It paid over $50,000 for its CEO's season tickets to the Minnesota Vikings."HealthPartners paid for executives and board members to give each other expensive gifts, including golf clubs, kayaks, crystal, and spa services.
+"HealthPartners paid for executives and board members to give each other expensive gifts, including golf clubs, kayaks, crystal, and spa services.
 It paid for its CEO's living expenses, which it attempted to conceal in expense reports.
 For instance, a Garrison Keillor satire and book on Harley Davidson motorcycles were billed as "business strategies research."

 "Items such as the CEO's lean cuisine dinners were billed as "supplies."
 Executives received generous savings and retirement plans, such as "split dollar" life insurance plans, retention bonuses, mutual fund option purchase plans, capital accumulation plans, and supplemental executive retirement plans.
 HealthPartners took steps to conceal the payments by mislabeling them, and it improperly omitted executives'deferred compensation from the IRS Form 990.